vishalcloudyuga/dcos-docs/1.8/usage/gpu-support.md

 menu_order: 110
 ---

-You can configure your DC/OS service to use the GPU (Graphics Processing Unit) of your nodes.
+You can configure your DC/OS service to use the GPUs (Graphics Processing Units) of your nodes.
 GPUs can dramatically accelerate big data workloads.
 [Learn more](http://www.nvidia.com/object/what-is-gpu-computing.html).

 # Configure your Cluster for GPUs